What is an industrial chemical?

 An important note about use is that a chemical can have multiple types of uses.
 For each use your chemical has, you need to follow the regulations for each responsible regulator.

-Examples of industrial chemicals include ingredients in cosmetics (such as skin and hair care products, soap, make up), plastics, ink, glue, paint, cleaning products and many other products typically found in homes and businesses.
+Examples of industrial chemicals include ingredients in cosmetics (such as soap, skin and hair care products and make up), plastics, ink, glue, paint, cleaning products and many other products typically found in homes and businesses.

 In Australia, there are 4 chemical regulators at the federal level: